hungvm2/Driver-Anomaly-Detection/RUN.md

   --val_step 1
 ```

 - Training from a pretrained model.
-Find the corredponding model type in models.py and set the 'pre_model_path' as the path of the pretrained model.
+Find the corredponding model type in models.py and set the '
+  pre_model_path' as the path of the pretrained model.
 Then set '--pre_train_model True ':
   Need to find the pre-trained weights first (trained with 3-channel imgs.)
   In model.py file:

 ```
 pre_model_path = './premodels/kinetics_resnet_18_RGB_16_best.pth'
 ```

 ```
 python main.py \
   --root_path /mnt/Data/MasterofDataScience/Thesis/Driver-Anomaly-Detection/DAD/ \